 Fusarium Head Blight causes problems in two ways: first, it reduces yield and grade by producing fusarium-damaged kernels (FDK), and secondly, it can have a significant negative effect on the quality of grain intended for the feed, malting, milling, biofuel (ethanol) and brewing industries.
 FDK may contain fungal toxins that are poisonous to livestock and humans above certain threshold levels.
 Furthermore, FDK may produce poor quality malt and flour, and it can reduce alcohol yields during fermentation.

-Westlock County Agriculture Services offers the Treemakers Shelterbelt Program that is available to All residents of Westlock County and offers a variety of shelterbelt trees as well as ornamental trees and shrubs for a nominal cost.
-This program is now open and pick up for your tree orders will be in early May.
+Westlock County Agriculture Services offers the Treemakers Shelterbelt Program that is available annually, (weather dependent), to all residents of Westlock County and offers a variety of shelterbelt trees as well as ornamental trees and shrubs for a nominal cost.
+The program begins January 4 until tree pick up day in May.

 For more information contact our office at 780-349-3346 or email us